-- not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body; or
+- a) not having the normal use of your mental faculties by reason of the introduction of any substance into your body OR

 Most DWI cases involve a breath test, a blood test, a urine test, or a refusal to submit to chemical testing.

-By aggressively fighting the DWI at every stage of the case, your attorney can help you fight for the best possible result in your case.
+By aggressively fighting the DWI at every stage of the case, your attorney can help you fight for the best possible result for your case.
 Call (817) 422-5350 to discuss your case today.

 After an arrest for DWI in Tarrant County, TX, you have two cases pending against you.
 One case is a civil proceeding with the Department of Public Safety to protect your license from the “on the spot” administrative suspension that was triggered by the arrest and a BAC over .08 or an alleged refusal.
 The second case is a criminal proceeding that happens in a courtroom with a prosecutor and a judge.
 Ideally, you want to win both cases.